Parvathimenon1/Java-Assignments/README.md

 -	Calculating the area of rectangle using different method program

-- code to determine if a given number is a palindrome
+- code to determine if a given number is a palindrome.